dinaftc/unej/README.md

 # Getting Started with Unej
-an Associations' official website thst includes:
+an Associations' official website that includes:

 1- the presentation of the association

 2- the activities of the association

 3- Management of Members

 4- Admin Dashboard